The Alexander Technique is a Skill for Life

 So next time, I will pause briefly before getting out a Lateral Flow Test and will aim to avoid that unnecessary tension and end gaining.
 Being more aware should help make the testing process easier, more comfortable and less stressful.
 After all, I’m going to have to take many more in the future, so let’s make it a more positive experience!

-Alexander Technique Offer for NHS Staff
+Alexander Technique Offer for Junior NHS Staff

-Alexander Technique lessons offer for NHS staff
+Alexander Technique lessons offer for NHS nurses and junior doctors.

-During the lockdown, I offered NHS staff six free Alexander lessons as a thank you for all their dedication and hard work during the COVID-19 pandemic.
+During lockdown, I offered all NHS staff six free online Alexander lessons as a thank you for their dedication and hard work during the COVID-19 pandemic.
 I am pleased to say that several doctors and midwives took up that offer.

 The Constructive Rest Lying Down Procedure

-Learning the lying down procedure, for instance, gives us a tool we can use to relax, reduce tension and pain, plus recharge our batteries.
+Learning the constructive rest (or lying down) procedure, for instance, gives us a tool we can use to relax, reduce tension and pain, plus recharge our batteries.
 Using this procedure daily can help us avoid burnout through stress and overwork, whilst reducing problems such as back pain.
 Is is such a refuge!

 In lessons, we also begin to recognise our habits of body use that cause us problems.
 When we learn to let go of unhelpful habits and reactions, we can move and act more mindfully in the world, enhancing our wellbeing.